erhic/pizza_web_App/README.md

 ### Installion Process
 ----
 * To run the application ,the required tools required is mainly a browser application example like google chrome and access to the internet.
-To access the aplication online click (https://github.com/erhic/pizza_web_App).
+To access the aplication online <kbd>click</kbd> (https://github.com/erhic/pizza_web_App).
 The application can run a mobile device or a computer.

 * To use the application offline in your local device;